pstuart/smartthings-ps/README.md

 fill out just name, namespace and author and click create

-copy and paste my code from the github https://github.com/pstuart/smartthings/blob/master/generic_camera.groovy
+copy and paste the code

 Click the save button